 Years ago, this celebration was called the Onagawa Sanma Festival (女川さんま祭り).
 It was named after the Pacific saury fish, the pride of Onagawa’s autumn seas.

 Fishermen would haul their catch from the Sanriku coast, and the town would come alive with laughter, smoke, and music.
-It was a feast of abundance and community.
+It was a festival of abundance, gratitude, and community.

 However, over the years, the sea began to change.

 Some autumns brought smaller catches.
-Others, none at all.
-The organizers, faced with nature’s uncertainty, asked a simple question:
+Others brought none at all.

 “What if one year, there are no sanma?”